 The District, the State of Oklahoma, and the participating employee make contributions.
 The contribution rates for the District and its employees are established by and may be amended by Oklahoma Statutes.
 The rates are not actuarially determined.
 The rates are applied to the employee's earnings plus employer-paid fringe benefits.
 The required contribution for the participating members is 7.0% of compensation.
 Beginning, July 1, 2010, the District and State were required to contribute 14.5% of applicable compensation.
 Contributions received by the System are from a percentage of its revenues from sales taxes, use taxes, corporate income taxes and individual income taxes.
 The District contributed 9.5% beginning January 1, 2010 and the State of Oklahoma contributed the remaining 5.0% during the year.
-The District is allowed by the Oklahoma Teacher's Retirement System to make the required to match the retirement paid on salaries that are funded with federal funds.
+The District is allowed by the Oklahoma Teacher's Retirement System to make the required contributions on behalf of the participating members.
+In addition, the District is required to match the retirement paid on salaries that are funded with federal funds.